skemppinen/esp32C3Supermini_Sim800l/README.md

 5. Connect C3 GND to Sim800l Li-ion 18650 "-"
 6. Connect C3 to PC Via USB = Monitoring & Commands

+7. NOTE: Do not connect 5V into C3 while connected via USB (debug & Upload)

 ##Registering SIM800l to network#

 1. AT+CREG=1